 \section{Introduction}

-Web-based agents powered by large language models (LLMs) are increasingly deployed to autonomously interact with online environments, supporting tasks such as email management, online shopping, and professional networking.
-They inherit vulnerabilities from both their underlying models and the web environments in which they operate, with the latter remaining underexplored \citep{kumar2024refusaltrainedllmseasilyjailbroken}.
+Web-based agents powered by large language models (LLMs) are increasingly deployed to autonomously interact with online environments, supporting tasks such as email management, online shopping and professional networking.
+While they inherit vulnerabilities from both their underlying models and the web environments in which they operate, the latter remains underexplored \citep{kumar2024refusaltrainedllmseasilyjailbroken}.

 As agents process web content directly, attackers can hide harmful instructions within ordinary webpage elements, making them difficult to detect.
-When executed, these instructions can redirect agents from their intended tasks, leak sensitive data or cause financial and reputational damage.
+When executed, these instructions can redirect agents from their tasks, leak sensitive data or cause financial and reputational damage.
 These risks are not hypothetical.
 Perplexity’s Comet browser was misled by malicious directives hidden in Reddit posts \citep{mott2025comet}, while the Odin Bounty Program showed that Gemini could be manipulated by invisible white-text in Gmail \citep{fadilpasic2025gemini}.
-Such cases highlight the need for rigorous methods to evaluate agent's susceptibility to prompt injections \citep{nist2025hijacking}.
+Such cases highlight the need for rigorous methods to evaluate agents' susceptibility to prompt injections \citep{nist2025hijacking}.